shorebirdtech/shorebird/packages/shorebird_cli/README.md

     --[no-]verbose    Noisy logging, including all shell commands executed.

 Available commands:
-  apps      Manage your Shorebird apps. build     Build a new release of your application. init      Initialize Shorebird. login     Login as a new Shorebird user. logout    Logout of the current Shorebird user patch     Publish new patches for a specific release to Shorebird. release   Builds and submits your app to Shorebird. run       Run the Flutter application. upgrade   Upgrade your copy of Shorebird.
+  apps       Manage your Shorebird apps. build      Build a new release of your application. channels   Manage the channels for your Shorebird app. init       Initialize Shorebird. login      Login as a new Shorebird user. logout     Logout of the current Shorebird user patch      Publish new patches for a specific release to Shorebird. release    Builds and submits your app to Shorebird. run        Run the Flutter application. upgrade    Upgrade your copy of Shorebird.

 Run "shorebird help <command>" for more information about a command.
 ```